OctopusDeploy/docs/src/pages/docs/administration/copilot/index.md

 * A GitHub Copilot account

 ### Creating an Octopus cloud instance
 Octopus Copilot is available for cloud Octopus instances.
-Click [here](https://octopus.com/start) to sign up for trial cloud Octopus instance.
+Click [here](https://octopus.com/start) to sign up for a trial cloud Octopus instance.

 ### Creating the Octopus API key
 Octopus Copilot requires an API key to interact with the Octopus server.

 Octopus Copilot only requires read access to the Octopus instance.
 It is recommended that you create a service account that belongs to a team with read-only permissions.
-The documentation [here](https://github.com/OctopusSolutionsEngineering/OctopusCopilot?tab=readme-ov-file#creating-a-service-account) provides a sample Terraform module that creates a read-only role, a team referencing the role, and a service account belonging to the team.
+The documentation [here](https://github.com/OctopusSolutionsEngineering/OctopusCopilot?tab=readme-ov-file#creating-a-service-account) provides a sample Terraform module to create a read-only role, a team referencing the role, and a service account belonging to the team.

 ### Creating a GitHub Copilot account